Carreau/phd-dissertation/parts/part4.rst

-Using minimisation technique we can search the parameter space of the model an maximise the correlation between the model and the experimental data to recover the geometrical parameters of the liposomes.
+Using minimisation technique we can search the parameter space of the model an maximise the correlation between the model and the experimental data.
+We then recover the geometrical parameters of the liposomes.
+This can be done by efficiently computing the value of the correlation only in a few hundreds of points and get access to the  liposomes geometrical parameters, here position and radius.